tibagni/LogViewer/opening-logs.md

 # Opening Logs
 To open a new set of logs, you have 2 options:

-## Open logs dialog
+## Open logs menu
-Click on the 'Open Logs...' button
+Choose 'Logs > Open Logs' from the toolbar menu

 ![Open Button](images/OpenLogs.png)